tildavnelson/CASA0014-Vespara-MVN/README.md

 This system enables the Vespera light installation to respond to movement and proximity using the ultrasonic distance sensor HC-SR04.

-The sensor continuously measures distance at determined intervals and my code translates this data into predetermined RGB values corresponding to chosen distances.
+The sensor continuously measures distances at determined intervals and my code translates this data into predetermined RGB values corresponding to chosen distances.

-The RGB values are sent to Vespara via Wifi connecting to MQTT broker mqtt.cetools.org where it's published on a specific channel student/CASA0014/light/19.
+The RGB values are sent to Vespara via Wifi connecting to MQTT broker mqtt.cetools.org where it's published on a specific channel in this case student/CASA0014/light/19.
 Vespara also subscribes to this channel, allowing the sharing of data to be wireless.

 The Vespera light, powered by an Arduino MKR1010 is made up of a strip of 72 NeoPixel LEDs.